History of Indianapolis in Timeline

 In 2016, Condé Nast Traveler named Indianapolis the "most underrated food city in the U.S.", also ranking Milktooth as one of the best restaurants in the world.

-In 2016, a bioblitz along three of Indianapolis's riparian corridors found 590 taxa of wildlife.
+In 2016, a bioblitz along three of Indianapolis's riparian corridors identified 590 taxa of wildlife.

 2016: Area Code 463 Added

-In 2016, area code 463 was added as an overlay code for the Indianapolis area, making ten-digit dialing mandatory.
+In 2016, area code 463 was added as an overlay code for the same area as 317, making ten-digit dialing mandatory for all calls in the region.

-In 2016, the Public Religion Research Institute identified the largest groupings of Protestantism by faith tradition.
+In 2016, the Public Religion Research Institute identified the largest groupings of Protestantism by faith tradition: 23% Evangelical Protestant, 20% Mainline Protestant, and 11% Black Protestant, respectively.

-2016: NCAA Division I Women's Basketball Final Four
+2016: NCAA Division I women's basketball Final Fours

-Indianapolis hosted the NCAA Division I women's basketball Final Four in 2016.
+Indianapolis regularly hosted the NCAA Division I women's basketball Final Fours, most recently in 2016.

 Since 2016, the administration of Joe Hogsett has focused on addressing a rise in gun violence and the city's racial disparities.

-In 2018, electric scooter-sharing systems, including Bird, Lime, and Veo, were launched in Indianapolis.
+In 2018, electric scooter-sharing systems including Bird, Lime, and Veo launched in Indianapolis.

 2019: Indianapolis Mayoral and City-County Council Elections

-In 2019, Democrat Joe Hogsett was elected to a second term as mayor of Indianapolis, and the City-County Council elections expanded Democratic control, resulting in a 20–5 supermajority over Republicans.
+In 2019, Joe Hogsett was re-elected as mayor with 72% of the vote, and the City-County Council elections expanded Democratic control of the council to a 20–5 supermajority over Republicans.

 2019: NUVO Becomes Digital-Only